Skip to main content

 How often does the price cap change?

 The energy price cap is updated every three months.
-You can check the latest price cap update on Ofgem's (the energy regulator) website to see current rates.

 How to find your actual energy usage